PalmTree: Learning an Assembly Language Model for Instruction Embedding: Background

 \subsubsection{Learning-based Encoding}

-Inspired by representation learning in other domains such as Natural Language Processing (e.g., word2vec~\cite{word2vec2013,mikolov2013efficient}), we would like to automatically learn a representation for each instruction that carries higher-level semantic information.
+Inspired by representation learning in other domains such as NLP (e.g., word2vec~\cite{word2vec2013,mikolov2013efficient}), we would like to automatically learn a representation for each instruction that carries higher-level semantic information.
 Then this instruction-level representation can be used for any downstream binary analysis tasks, achieving high analysis accuracy and generality.

 Several attempts have been made to leverage word2vec~\cite{word2vec2013} to automatically learn instruction-level representations (or embeddings), for code similarity detection~\cite{zuo2018InnerEYE,Massarelli2019Safe} and function type inference~\cite{Chua17EKLAVYA}, respectively.
 The basic idea of this approach is to treat each instruction as a word, and each function as a document.
 By applying a word2vec algorithm (Skip-gram or CBOW~\cite{mikolov2013efficient, word2vec2013}) on the disassembly code in this way, we can learn a continuous numeric vector for each instruction.